tundish/blathnaid/blathnaid/dlg/tale.rst

 The Trivet
 ----------

+[NARRATOR]_

     It was a trivet, such as you'd use to balance a kettle above a fire.
     This one was solidly made, but in a decorative design; it had curved spokes like the wheel of some fantastic chariot.
 Around the circumference were embossed letters, not yet clear enough to read.

 A token
 -------